 In 2013 Todd started painting and would often paint with his two young daughters.
 The girls would mix their own rich colors, paint for a while, and then lose interest.
 Instead of pouring the paint down the drain, Dad would pull out a piece of butcher paper and do his thing - the flower doodle.

 With the deft utilization of simple forms, he is able to create portraits, houses, scenics, full-figure nudes, vases on tables and abstracts.
-The repetitive rounded curves and flowing circles have a familiar sensuality that everyone, consciously or not, finds familiar and comforting.
+The repetitive rounded curves and flowing circles have a familiar sensuality that everyone, consciously or not, finds appealing and comforting.
 His paintings and street murals all share the same joyous iconographic doodles of his youth, thereby fulfilling his desire to bring a bit more joy into the world.
-Todd is currently a resident of the famous Brewery Art Colony, the largest live/work artist compound in the country.
+Todd is currently a resident of the famous Brewery Arts Colony in Los Angeles, CA, the largest live/work artist compound in the country.

 I think that art exists to make us feel something.
 That’s why we’re all here.
 To experience stuff.
 Feel things.
 Express ourselves.
 Art acts as a spring board for that.
 I feel compelled to create, and try to paint every day, as I have had this feeling my whole life.
 I truly feel that it is my mission on the planet - to make beauty, spread joy.

 The flowers I paint are more than a flower.
 It is an emblem almost, a bit of a nod to the past for those of a certain age, a subtle reminder or memory of a free-spirited time in history, reworked and revamped to invoke a mood through what has become my signature lyrical style.
 I use a somewhat muted color palette, often leaning towards the unusual tones popularized in the 70s.
 Avocado green, burnt orange, mustard, teal, warm browns...I suppose it is somewhat a post-modern palette, yet it seems to go with any kind of décor in any location.